uselessaddress/template/README.md

-# webpack.config.js
+# template
-A fundamental webpack configuration file.
+A fundamental template config file for front_end work.